 Maintaining a small stock site subscription from a reputable company is, to us, a nominal expense that helps us sleep better at night rather than trying to save a couple of bucks and play loosey-goosey with intellectual property law

-Even better, whenever possible, just use your own photos.
+Even better, when possible, just use your own photos.

-Both Google and social media tend to prefer unique content anyway.
+Both Google and social media platforms tend to prefer unique content anyway.

 10. We built a strategic presence on social media